Getting Around Brazil: What You Need to Know Before You Travel

 General Safety Tips for Getting Around

-• Avoid isolated areas, especially after dark
+- Avoid empty or poorly lit areas, especially after dark

-• Use ride apps instead of walking at night in unfamiliar neighborhoods
+- Use ride apps instead of walking at night in unfamiliar neighborhoods

 Travel Tips for Getting Around Brazil